- by Daniel

 And this leads to them weakening over time, which is a massive problem for your spine.

 Because it loses flexibility and the shock absorbing protection it needs to keep you free from pain.

 So you end up with back pain both in and out of your computer chair as a result.

 2. It Weakens The Muscles That Support Your Spine

 Sitting isn't just bad for your spinal discs.

-Which is bad news.
+And this is bad news.

-However these muscles need activity to stay strong, healthy and be able to do that job.
+However, these muscles need activity to stay strong, healthy and be able to do that job.

 Which they don't get while remaining dormant as you are sitting at your computer.

 So, if you sit at the computer regularly these muscles can weaken and won't be able to offer the same level of support to your spine.